 Just the last word.
 13:1-10

 From 12:19-13:10 Paul writes concerning his proposed visit to Corinth.
-There were those in Corinth who have continued to flout Paul's apostolic authority and so in 13:1-10 Paul speaks of his determination to restore discipline in the church at Corinth.
+There were those in Corinth who had continued to flout Paul's apostolic authority and so in 13:1-10 Paul speaks of his determination to restore discipline in the church at Corinth.

 v1.
 Paul intends to visit the church again and reinforce his apostolic authority - a third visit to bear witness to the will of God for the Corinthians, cf. Deut.19:15.

 v2.
 During his second visit to Corinth, the "painful visit", Paul warned the offenders of his intention to deal with them and now he warns them again in the written word.
 His warning also applies to any others who have aligned themselves with the offenders.
 The actual offences are not spelled out, but given some of the issues raised in 1 Corinthians it is likely that sexual aberrations top the list.